Top 25 Legal AI Tools in 2026

 Export the final report or convert it into a Perplexity page and share it

-Client communications also get an upgrade.
-These tools do the heavy lifting of drafting briefs and formatting them.
-Complemented with AI assistants, they can also produce structured summaries, memos, correspondences, key details, and action items.
+AI tools for legal drafting handle the heavy lifting of creating briefs, memos, and formatted correspondence.
+Complemented with AI assistants, these tools also produce structured summaries, key details, and action items for legal professionals.

 6. Lexis+ AI